RasMol

 To download and install RasMol, follow these steps:

-1. Go to the RasMol website and click on the “Download” link
+1. Visit the RasMol website and click on the download link

-2. Select the correct version of RasMol for your operating system
+2. Select the appropriate version of RasMol for your operating system

 Technical Specifications